 Dr. Reiff argues that people who dedicate their life to do good, such as healthcare professionals, can be subverted by societal goals or legal policy.
 It reminds me of the ideal that Science is a neutral party, but it can be used for good or evil, such as atomic research.
 In exchange for the horrors of nuclear weaponry, society also received civil nuclear power, which is a vital piece of the global energy market.

 One of Dr. Reiff’s research passions is the horrible actions taken by the Nazi government of Germany in the 1930s and 40s, and he focused most of his talk on this subject matter.
 The designation of Jews as “Sub-Human,” which allowed for the Third Reich to foster horrible experiments by Medical Professionals.
+Now we will discuss how Cialis Tadalafil interacts with other drugs.
+How can other medications affect Cialis?
+Some medications increase the action of one dosage of Cialis, which can lead to overdose.
+At that, the risk increases by 15%.
+Other medications can enhance the effect of Cialis by 24%, which is even more dangerous and harmful.
+Although there were no similar studies of every medication, the conclusion is obvious.

 In the name of Science, Doctors perpetrated serious human rights abuses against the non-Aryan population.
 Examples of this include Dr. Gerhard Rose, who forcibly injected his patients with dangerous pathogens in order to discover how the human body reacted to them, and if a treatment was possible.
 Doctors also exposed subjects to extreme hypothermia, high altitudes, and mustard gas in order to find treatment for Nazi soldiers experiencing similar conditions on the battlefield.